notorious0631/Fast-Track/README.md

 # Fast-Track
 # Face Detection Attendance System

 A real-time face recognition attendance system built using **OpenCV**, **Tkinter**, and **Arduino**.
-This project detects and recognizes faces from a webcam feed, marks attendance with timestamps, and optionally triggers Arduino-based hardware (e.g., LED indicator).
+This project detects and recognizes faces from a webcam feed, marks attendance with timestamps, and optionally triggers Arduino-based hardware (e.g., LED indicator)

 ---